aosabook/500lines/dagoba/chapter.md

 }
 ```

 First we find both vertices the edge connects, then reject the edge if it's missing either vertex.
 We'll use a helper function to log an error on rejection.
 All errors flow through this helper function, so we can override its behavior on a per-application basis.
-We could later extend this to allow onError handlers to be registered, so the host application could link in its own callbacks without overwriting the helper; this could be done per-graph and/or per-application.
+We could later extend this to allow onError handlers to be registered, so the host application could link in its own callbacks without overwriting the helper.
+We might allow such handlers to be registered per-graph, per-application, or both, depending on the level of flexibility required.

 ```javascript
 Dagoba.error = function(msg) {